 Mastering the pull-up might seem like an impossible task, especially if you can not do a single repetition right now.
 Luckily, there are simple tactics we can follow to make that happen.
-What you need to start, for example a wall mounted pull up bar.
+What you need to start, for example a wall mounted pull up and dip bar.
 Let's take a look:

 1. Do eccentric Pull-Ups

 Not everyone can reach up, grab a bar, and pull themselves up.
 Doing so requires a base of strength and skill, which take time for us to develop.

 Eccentric pull-ups are a fantastic option for beginners because not everyone can pull themselves up, but almost everyone can practice a controlled descent from the top position.
 So even if you can only lower yourself for two or three seconds, you have a base to work off and improve.